-Partnering with a nurse triage service line provider that follows the highest standards of licensure and only employs experienced, licensed registered nurses who are trained to perform telephone triage and operate is essential.
-Many medical answering services and call centers often employ non-clinicians as a first line of defense to answer patient and caregiver calls.
+It is essential to partner with a nurse triage service line provider that follows the highest standards of licensure and only employs experienced, licensed nurses.
+Your nurse triage service provider must train their triage nurses explicitly to perform telephone triage.
+Many medical answering services and call centers employ non-clinicians to answer patient and caregiver calls.
+These non-clinicians act as a go-between for patients and clinicians.
 While it can be a smaller monetary investment, this model causes delayed access to care for patients, increased wait times and requires that all calls be directed to on-call staff nurses.

 2. Being Available 24-hours a Day, 7 days a Week

 While a typical workday ends at 5 pm, patient needs do not.
 In order to ensure that patient needs are addressed immediately and preventable readmissions or 911 calls are avoided, regardless of the time of day, home health organizations should be sure to find a triage service that can cover their patients after-hours.
 Nurse triage services like IntellaTriage understand that your patients deserve the same quality of care, day or night.
-Additionally, IntellaTriage nurses are able to address a large percentage of after-hours calls, giving staff nurses much-needed peace of mind knowing their patients are taken care of at night.
+Additionally, IntellaTriage nurses are able to address a large percentage of after-hours calls.
+This service delivers much-needed peace of mind to the field nurses who trust that their patients’ concerns are taken care of throughout the night.

 3. High Availability